Plankson/awesome-explainable-reinforcement-learning/README.md

 # Awesome Explainable Reinforcement Learning

-A list of selected paper and possible corresponding codes in our review paper **"A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges"** [[arXiv Version]](https://arxiv.org/abs/2211.06665).
+A list of selected paper and possible corresponding codes in our review paper **"A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges"**. [[arXiv Version]](https://arxiv.org/abs/2211.06665)

-*If you find there is a missed paper or a possible mistake in our survey, please feel free to email me or pull a request here.
-I am more than glad to receive your advice.
-Thanks!*
+*If you find there is a missed paper or a possible mistake in our survey, please feel free to email me or pull a request here.*

 ## Citation